 Fulfilling your CPD requirements

-As in most professions, doing continuing professional development (CPD) is obligatory for our Chartered Members .
-Doing CPD helps you to stay competent, professional, capable and resilient as an architect.
-CPD enables you to achieve better outcomes and better businesses.
-CPD also helps you to contend with disruption and to face current and future challenges as well as learn new skills and specialisms.
+CPD helps you to stay safe, competent, professional, capable and resilient.
+It helps you to achieve better outcomes and better businesses.
+CPD also helps you to face current and future challenges as well as learn new skills and specialisms.

-- undertake at least 35 hours of learning - this equates to only 45 minutes per week
+- Undertake at least 35 hours of learning each year.

-- half your CPD should be structured, unless your circumstances prevent that.
-Structured CPD will have learning aims and outcomes, and will be taught, face-to-face, online or by distance learning.
+- Half your CPD should be structured, unless your circumstances prevent that.
+Structured CPD will have learning aims and outcomes, and is taught by someone, whether face-to-face, online or by distance learning.
 Informal CPD is usually self-directed and of short duration (for example, reading, peer discussions, research, listening to podcasts...).

-- 20 of the 35 hours must come from the ten mandatory RIBA Core Curriculum CPD topics: two hours per topic per year.
-The ten mandatory topics have now changed, find out more
+- 20 of the 35 hours must come from the ten mandatory RIBA Core Curriculum CPD topics: two hours per topic each year.

-- acquire at least 100 learning points.
-The points reflect your assessment of what you got out of the activity
+- Acquire at least 100 learning points.
+Points reflect your own assessment of what you got out of the activity.

-- record and keep track of your CPD activities using the RIBA online CPD recorder
+- Record and keep track of your CPD activities using the RIBA online CPD recording service.

 The RIBA regularly audits member records on our online recording platform to check compliance.
 We are unable to accept alternative forms of records or proof.

-We don't ask for, expect to see, or oblige you to acquire CPD certificates.
+We don't ask for, expect to see, or oblige you to acquire attendance or CPD certificates.

 - one point: you learned little